straup/flamework-api/README.md

 A list of OAuth2 access tokens for a (logged in) user.

-### example.com/api/oauth2/tokens/ACCESS_TOKEN/
+### example.com/api/oauth2/tokens/API_KEY/

 Review of update an existing OAuth2 access token.
+(Note how we are passing around the API key in URLs and not the actual access token.)

 ### example.com/rest/